There may be several schools of thought out there regarding what

 are 10 job interview tips to help you accomplish that "sales"

-Tailor your experience and skills for the job
+Tailor your experience and skills to the job

 Do it positively, without being aggressive or cocky.